Wiltzsu/linux-server-utils/README.md

 # Linux Server Utilities

 This repository is a collection of Linux server-related tools, scripts, and configuration instructions that I use in my own servers and projects.
-This includes everything from PHP configuration tips to database backup scripts.
+This includes everything from PHP configurations to database backup scripts.

 The goal is to provide a structured, reusable, and documented set of utilities for everyday sysadmin tasks.